Polyethylene glycol: Human health effects

-However, a growing body of evidence shows the existence of a detectable level of anti-PEG antibodies in approximately 72% of the population, never treated with PEGylated drugs, based on plasma samples from 1990 to 1999.
-Due to its ubiquity in a multitude of products and the large percentage of the population with antibodies to PEG, hypersensitive reactions to PEG are an increasing concern.
-Allergy to PEG is usually discovered after a person has been diagnosed with an allergy to an increasing number of seemingly unrelated products, including processed foods, cosmetics, drugs, and other substances that contain PEG or were manufactured with PEG.
+A 2015 study appears to challenge the FDA's conclusion.
+In the study, a high-sensitivity ELISA assay detected anti-PEG antibodies in 72% of random blood plasma samples collected from 1990 to 1999.
+According to the study's authors, this result suggests that anti-PEG antibodies may be present, typically at low levels, in people who were never treated with PEGylated drugs.
+Due to its ubiquity in many products and the large percentage of the population with antibodies to PEG, which indicates an allergic reaction, hypersensitive reactions to PEG are an increasing health concern.
+Allergy to PEG is usually discovered after a person has been diagnosed with an allergy to several seemingly unrelated products—including processed foods, cosmetics, drugs, and other substances—that contain or were manufactured with PEG.